 The Ethical Implications of Sea-Level Rise Due to Climate Change [Abstract]

 Does humanity have a moral obligation toward the estimated millions of individuals who will be displaced from their homes over the course of this century primarily due to sea-level rise as the earth's climate warms?
-What form should these actions take?
+If there are indeed sound reasons for the world to act on their behalf, what form should these actions take?